grafana/x-ray-datasource/docs/sources/troubleshooting.md

 # Troubleshoot AWS Application Signals data source issues

-When a dashboard suddenly goes red or a new alert fires **No Data**, this page is where you start.
-It walks through the failure modes we see most often with the AWS Application Signals data source — from IAM denials at **Save & test** to empty trace lists, silent template variables, and alert rules that can't reduce a time series — and shows how to diagnose and fix each one.
+This document covers common failure modes in the AWS Application Signals data source and how to resolve them.
+Use the page navigation to jump to the symptom you're seeing.

-Use the page navigation to jump straight to the symptoms you're seeing.
-The sections are grouped by where the problem shows up:
+Sections are grouped by where the problem appears:

 - **Authentication errors** — what happens when Grafana can't get AWS credentials.
 - **Connection errors** — DNS, networking, regions, and endpoints.